Bayesian equilibria of axisymmetric plasmas

-The JET lithium beam emission spectroscopy system \cite{Brix2010,Brix2012} injects lithium beam atoms into the plasma and collect line emission at $26$ spatial locations (the pink dots in Figure~\ref{fig:diagnsotics}) with a spatial resolution of approximately \SI{1.0}{\centi\metre} and a temporal resolution of \SIrange{10}{20}{\milli\second}.
-The lithium beam atoms interact with the plasma electrons and ions via collisions and produce spontaneous emission from the first excited state.
-The intensity of the line emission can provide the electron density and temperature measurements, but the JET lithium beam emission spectroscopy system is designed to provide only the electron density measurements in the edge region at the top of the machine.
-The predictive model of the JET lithium beam emission spectroscopy system \cite{Kwak2016,Kwak2017} is given by:
+The lithium beam emission spectroscopy system at JET \cite{Brix2010, Brix2012} injects lithium beam atoms into the plasma and collects line emission at $26$ spatial locations (pink dots in Figure~\ref{fig:diagnsotics}) with a spatial resolution of \SI{\approx1.0}{\centi\metre} and a temporal resolution of \SIrange{10}{20}{\milli\second}.
+Some of the lithium atoms can be raised to the first excited state by electron- and ion-impact excitation, and these excited atoms may produce the line emission spontaneously.
+The intensity of the lithium line emission can be used to infer both $n_\mathrm{e}$ and $T_\mathrm{e}$ in principle, but in practice, it is normally used to get only $n_\mathrm{e}$.
+The lithium beam system at JET is designed to provide edge $n_\mathrm{e}$ profiles.
+The predictive model for the lithium beam system can be written as: